Company Overview of Actavis Pharma Inc.

-Watson Pharma, Inc. operates as a developer, manufacturer, and marketer of generic pharmaceutical products.
+Actavis Pharma Inc. develops, manufactures, and markets generic pharmaceutical products.
 It offers solid dosage and sterile dosage generic products.
-Watson Pharma, Inc. was formerly known as Schein Pharmaceutical, Inc. and changed its name to Watson Pharma, Inc. in August 2000.
-The company was founded in 1931 and is based in Florham Park, New Jersey.
-As of August 28, 2000, Watson Pharma, Inc. operates as a subsidiary of Actavis, Inc.
+It was formerly known as Watson Pharma, Inc. The company was founded in 1931 and is based in Florham Park, New Jersey.
+As of August 28, 2000, Actavis Pharma Inc. operates as a subsidiary of Actavis plc.

 100 Campus Drive